-A collaboration between chefs Ken Tominaga and Michael Mina, THE RAMEN BAR is a fast casual concept which blends rich California cooking philosophy with Japanese technique and ingredients to create a new variation on Japanese ramen with West Coast style, as well as a selection of market-fresh salads, noodle dishes, snacks and sandwiches.
-With a take-out and dine in option, this San Francisco Financial District hotspot offers the convenience to order ahead, order for office deliveries for the next big meeting, or the perfect spot to happy hour with sapporos, sakes and snacks.
+A collaboration between chefs Ken Tominaga and Michael Mina, The Ramen Bar is a fast-casual concept which blends rich California cooking philosophy with Japanese technique and ingredients to create a new variation on Japanese ramen with West Coast style, as well as a selection of market-fresh salads, noodle dishes, poke bowls and rolls.
+With a take-out and dine-in option, this San Francisco Financial District hotspot offers the convenience to order ahead, order for office deliveries for the next big meeting, or the perfect spot to happy hour with sapporos, sakes and snacks.

-THE RAMEN BAR features signature ramen bowls from Ken Tominaga, updated with a decidedly California bent featuring fresh noodles, broths, proteins, and an freshly-grown vegetables and greens.
-A nod to yoshoku cuisine – a Japanese style of Western-influenced cooking where Western dishes are given a Japanese twist – the menu has expanded to offer craveworthy items like the WAGYU BURGER with caramelized onion, mushroom and benishoga (pickled ginger) and the CRISPY TOGARASHI CHICKEN SANDWICH featuring brined chicken, dredged in a togarashi breading, twice fried to ultimate crispiness and served with sriracha honey and pickles.
-Bigeye Tuna, Chicken Avocado and Beef Shogayaki rice bowls offer the option of white or brown rice, while salads like the Spinach, Coastal Kale, and Gem Lettuce offer a choice of proteins including pork belly, spicy tofu, sesame salmon or grilled chicken.
-Noodle dishes include various noodle types like an udon served with spicy miso and chicken meatball.
+Signature ramen bowls from Ken Tominaga have been updated with a decidedly California bent featuring fresh noodles, broths, proteins, and freshly-grown vegetables and greens.
+A nod to yōshoku cuisine – a Japanese style of Western-influenced cooking where Western dishes are given a Japanese twist – the menu has expanded to offer noodle dishes, rolls, and weekly specials.
+Salmon, Big Eye tuna or Japanese Octopus poke bowls are served with sweets and offer the option of white or brown rice, while the Crisp Gem Lettuce & Coastal Kale salad offers a choice of proteins including spicy tofu, sesame salmon or grilled chicken.
 A selection of snacks and desserts round out the menu.